gnikonorov/remote-marshall/README.md

 ## Description

 Remote marshall is used to orchestrate ssh commands to a set of user defined hosts.
-The script will send a requested command to the set of hosts and record any error hosts.
+The script will send a requested command to the set of hosts and note any erroring hosts.

 Additionally, a _threshold_ may be set.
 A threshold is the indication of the minimum number hosts required to pass in order for script run to be considered a success.
 If threshold is not met for a run of `marshall.sh`, the script will terminate with an exit code of 2 and output an error to `STDOUT`.